- CERTI home

 Missouri S&T has standardized on Turning Technologies SRS product and has developed a campus process to help minimize the multitude of details.

-First step: Contact the CERTI office.
-You will be requested to provide information that includes your office building and number, the course name, number of sections, number of students and the classroom number.
-CERTI will arrange a consultation time to review your course goals and to discover how the SRS can help you meet those goals.
+First step: Contact the Educational Technology office.
+Ed Tech personnel will arrange a consultation time to review your course goals and to discover how the SRS can help you meet those goals.
 A timeline will be set to meet the objectives necessary for smooth implementation.

 The bookstore and the IT department also play a major role in the student response system process.
-CERTI will help to coordinate all parties’ involvement.
+Ed Tech will help to coordinate all parties’ involvement.

 1 - 2 months prior to beginning of semester: